zer0fl4g/Nanomite/readme.md

 + fixed a bug which did not replace memory breakpoints correctly
 + fixed a bug which did not display the correct source code under certain conditions
 + fixed a bug which did not reload the gui when deleting a patch from patchmanager using hotkey
++ fixed a bug which did not disable trace_stop button when the debuggee terminates while tracing
 + added save file dialog to memory dump and patch manager
 + added the correct offsets for loaded module imports in the peeditor
 + added double click handler in trace view, bp manager and patch manager to send a offset to disassembler window